-Convenience translation (unaudited): Solely for the convenience of the reader, the financial statements as of and for the year ended March 31, 2012 have been translated into United States dollars (neither the presentation currency nor the functional currency of the d.
-Use of estimates and judgements

-Group) based on the reference rate in the City of Mumbai on March 31, 2012, for cable transfers in Indian rupees as published by the Reserve Bank of India which was Rs.51.16 per \$1.00.
-No representation is made that the Indian rupee amounts have been, could have been or could be converted into United States dollar at such a rate or at any other rate on March 31, 2012 or at any other date.
+Convenience translation (unaudited): Solely for the convenience of the reader, the financial statements as of and for the year ended March 31, 2013 have been translated into United States dollars (neither the presentation currency nor the functional currency of the Group) based on the reference rate in the City of Mumbai on March 31, 2013, for cable transfers in Indian rupees as published by the Reserve Bank of India which was Rs.54.39 per \$1.00.
+No representation is made that the Indian rupee amounts have been, could have been or could be converted into United States dollar at such a rate or at any other rate on March 31, 2013 or at any other date.